TorchUQ/torchuq/README.md

 ## What's Next?

-A good way to start is to read about the [basic design philosophy and usage](https://torchuq.github.io/docs/overview.html) of the package, then go through these [tutorials](https://github.com/TorchUQ/torchuq/tree/main/examples/tutorial).
+A good way to start is to read about the [basic design philosophy and usage](https://torchuq.github.io/docs/overview.html), then go through these [tutorials](https://github.com/TorchUQ/torchuq/tree/main/examples/tutorial).
 All the tutorials are interactive jupyter notebooks.
 You can either download them to run locally or view them statically [here](https://torchuq.github.io/docs/tutorials/index.html).